Joy Bauer’s Food Cures: Foods That Heal

 Food Cures Basics

 Each chapter of the book offers information about a particular health concern and what foods you should eat to treat the condition.
-She outlines how certain foods can keep you healthy as well as those that may potentially exacerbate your health issue.
+She outlines how certain foods can keep you healthy as well as those that may potentially exacerbate your health issues.

-Advice is also provided on additional activities, nutritional supplements and lifestyle changes that may be beneficial.
+Advice is also provided on additional activities, nutritional supplements, and lifestyle changes that may be beneficial.

 Some of the health concerns addressed in the book include: